Top 10 Distilleries & Breweries in Perthshire

 With free tours, a fantastic selection of real ales and a gorgeous inn next door that sells pints of the brewery’s own creations – the Moulin Brewery should definitely be on your to-do list in Perthshire!

-A tiny distillery steeped in history, Edradour Distillery is world renowned as the smallest traditional distillery in Scotland!
+Description: A tiny distillery steeped in history, Edradour Distillery is world renowned as the smallest traditional distillery in Scotland!
 Dating back to 1825, Edradour stands alone as the last stronghold of handmade single malt whisky from a farm distillery still in production today.

 The distillery quietly produces a world-class whisky from the picturesque little village of Edradour near Pitlochry.
 A visit to Edradour is an unforgettably stimulating experience.
 See whisky being made first hand amidst sights, sounds, smells and most importantly the exquisite tastes you will always remember.